-The Libraries provide Publishing and Scholarly Communication services to empower researchers to utilize, create, and develop new modes of scholarship.
+The Libraries provide Scholarly Communication services to empower researchers to utilize, create, and develop new modes of scholarship.
 Scholarly Communication is the process in which researchers create, review, and disseminate their work.
-Publishing and Scholarly Communications in the library provides funding opportunites, ePublishing Services, workshops and events, and general consulting.
+Scholarly Communication in the library provides funding opportunities, workshops and events, general consulting, and more.

 Support for Open Access